 - Gather the required signatures (shown on the form).
-Note: if you have received federal loans as financial aid, you will be required to complete an exit interview with the Financial Aid Office.
-You may also be required to speak with a financial aid officer.
-You will need to provide the complete addresses and phone numbers of two people (living at different addresses), as references for the exit interview process.
+Note: if you have received federal loans as financial aid, you will be required to complete an exit interview.
+You are highly encouraged to discuss your withdrawal with a financial aid officer.
 Important additional Financial Aid information is available at **Financial Aid Withdrawal & Refunds**.

 All withdrawals should be done in person.
 If you are unable to complete the process in person, the Registrar’s Office is the only University authority that can authorize the process by phone.
 Please contact the Registrar’s Office at 906-635-2682.

 There are NO refunds for partial drops after the 6th school day of the fall or spring semester or 4th school day of summer semester.